-- A copy of the Proof of Service of the Notice of Direct Request Proceeding served to the tenants; - A copy of a residential tenancy agreement which was signed by the landlord and the tenant on July 10, 2011, indicating a monthly rent of \$1,700.00, for a tenancy commencing on July 15, 2011; - Two copies of Notice of Rent Increase forms showing the rent being increased from \$1,700.00 to the current monthly rent amount of \$1,850.00; Page: 2 A Monetary Order Worksheet showing the rent owing and paid during this tenancy; and • A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated June 22, 2016, and posted to the tenant's door on June 22, 2016, with a stated effective vacancy date of July 02, 2016, for \$11,650.00 in unpaid rent.
-Witnessed documentary evidence filed by the landlord indicates that the 10 Day Notice was posted to the tenant's door at 8:00 p.m. on June 22, 2016.
+- A copy of the Proof of Service of the Notice of Direct Request Proceeding served to the tenant; - A copy of a residential tenancy agreement which was signed by the landlord and the tenant on June 23, 2017, indicating a monthly rent of \$400.00 due on the first day of the month for a tenancy commencing on June 1, 2017; Page: 2 A Monetary Order Worksheet showing the rent owing and paid during this tenancy; and A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated June 24, 2017, and personally served to the tenant on June 24, 2017, with a stated effective vacancy date of July 7, 2017, for \$400 in unpaid rent.
+Witnessed documentary evidence filed by the landlord indicates that the 10 Day Notice was personally served to the tenant at 3:00 p.m. on June 24, 2017.
 The 10 Day Notice states that the tenant had five days from the date of service to pay the rent in full or apply for Dispute Resolution or the tenancy would end.
-Analysis I have reviewed all documentary evidence and in accordance with sections 88 and 90 of the Act, I find that the tenant was deemed served with the 10 Day Notice on June 25, 2016, three days after its posting.
-I find that the tenant was obligated to pay the monthly rent in the amount of at least \$1,700.00, as per the tenancy agreement.
-I accept the evidence before me that the tenant has failed to pay the rent owed in full within the 5 days granted under section 46(4) of the Act and did not dispute the 10 Day Notice within that 5 day period Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the corrected effective date of the 10 Day Notice, July 5, 2016.
+Analysis I have reviewed all documentary evidence and in accordance with sections 88 of the Act, I find that the tenant was served with the 10 Day Notice on June 24, 2017.
+I find that the tenant was obligated to pay the monthly rent in the amount of \$400.00, as per the tenancy agreement.
+I accept the evidence before me that the tenant has failed to pay the rent owed in full within the 5 days granted under section 46(4) of the Act and did not dispute the 10 Day Notice within that 5 day period Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the 10 Day Notice, July 7, 2017.
 Direct request proceedings are ex parte proceedings.
 In an ex parte proceeding, the opposing party is not invited to participate in the hearing or make any submissions.
 As there is no ability of the tenants to participate, there is a much higher burden placed on landlords in these types of proceedings than in a participatory hearing.
 This higher burden protects the procedural rights of the excluded party and ensures that the natural justice requirements of the Residential Tenancy Branch are satisfied.
 The onus is on the landlord to present evidentiary material that does not lend itself to ambiguity or give rise to issues that may need further clarification beyond the purview of a Direct Request Proceeding.
 If the landlord cannot establish that all documents meet the standard necessary to proceed via the Direct Request Proceeding, the application may be found to have deficiencies that necessitate a participatory hearing, or, in the alternative, the application may be dismissed.
-Page: 3 Part 3, section 41 of the Act establishes that "a landlord must not increase rent except in accordance with this Part" Part 3, section 43 of the Act establishes that a landlord may impose a rent increase only up to the amount calculated in accordance with the regulations, or that is ordered by the director or agreed to by the tenant in writing.
+Page: 3 In this type of matter, the landlord must prove it served the tenant with the Notice of Direct Request proceeding with all the required inclusions as indicated on the Notice as per Section 89 of the Act.